tenstorrent/tt-exalens/README.md

 ## Running TTLens

 TTLens can be run through `tt-lens.py` script or by invoking `ttlens` command after wheel installation.
-There are two basic modes of operation: Limited mode and Buda mode.
+TTLens currently operates in Limited mode, with plans to extend functionality to include other modes in the future..
-Limited mode is entered when no output directory is specified, and it enables basic communication with the device, like writing to and reading from registers or device memory and running .elf files on RISC cores.
+Limited mode is entered by default, and it enables basic communication with the device, like writing to and reading from registers or device memory and running .elf files on RISC cores.
-Buda mode is invoked by specifying an output directory of PyBuda run.
-It enables TTLens access to runtime information, and opens up possibility of using more advanced commands to explore models run on device.

 TTLens can run locally or remotely.
 For remote runs, a TTLens server is needed.
-It can be started either through TTLens application, or from PyBuda runtime.
+It can be started either through TTLens application.

 It is also possible to write all the results from TTLens session to cache, and use them to run TTLens commands again on a system that does not have Tenstorrent hardware.